-This is an account of the first day of my bicycle tour around Taiwan.
-I began at the paifang outside Liberty Square 自由廣場 in Taipei 台北 and ended up in Zhúběi 竹北, a newly-built city just outside of Hsinchu 新竹, covering a distance of approximately 80 km, most of that after nightfall.
+I began my first tour of Taiwan at the gateway to Liberty Square 自由廣場 in Taipei 台北.
+I wasn’t sure how far I’d make it, never having undertaken such a long ride before, but successfully made it all the way to Zhúběi 竹北, a newly-built city just outside of Hsinchu 新竹, covering a distance of approximately 80 km, most of that after nightfall.

 Leaving the city in the stagnant heat of the late afternoon was largely uneventful.
 Mostly I was intent on making good time since I was covering familiar ground.
 I have adapted to the pulse and rhythm of traffic in the big city by now and forged ahead with preternatural ease, aggressively owning the road whenever necessary, cutting over to the sidewalks whenever prudent.
 I angled west through Wànhuá District 萬華區 and ascended the right scooter and bicycle ramp to the bridge over the river into Bǎnqiáo 板桥, navigating by instinct.

 Midway across the bridge I stopped and looked back.
 Taipei 台北 has been my home for the last four months and I felt a hint of melancholy turning my back on it.
 I keep leaving anyplace I start developing a relationship with.
 It has been three long years since I last felt a sense of place—and a place called home.
 I have not planned much about this trip and have no idea where I will be in the coming weeks and months.
 All I have to look forward to is the road.
 I turned around and continued on my way.

 On the other side of the bridge I was hoping to find an exit to the riverside park but saw nothing that looked promising.
 I did, however, see a set of stairs leading down three flights to the surface streets below.
 I cut to the right and hauled my fully loaded bike down to the asphalt, fully intending to find a break in the wall somewhere nearby.